-Jimmy Silver & Co. were soon

-addressed him as "Lord Robert" and

-Lovell, who was rather given to

-directness of speech, asked him bluntly

-who he was, after a little talk.
-And

-the youth in Norfolks was not at all

-"Are you a lord?"

-The youth in Norfolks grinned.
+IMMY SILVER & CO. were soon chatting away very cheerily with their new acquaintance.
+They liked him at once, and it was evident that Lord Robert-whoever Lord Robert was-liked their company.
+The keeper had addressed him as "Lord Robert" and "your lordship," and the curiosity of the Fistical Four was excited a little.
+Lovell, who was rather given to directness of speech, asked him bluntly who he was, after a little talk.
+And the youth in Norfolks was not at all reticent.
+"My name's Bob Egerton," he said.